The Beauty Of The Yoruba Culture

 The Yoruba Language:

-You might be surprised to know that the Yoruba language is spoken globally, not just in Nigeria.
+You maybe be surprised to know that people around the world, not just in Nigeria, actively, speaks the Yoruba language.
 It’s a language that transcends borders and holds immense importance.
 The Yoruba language is important as any other language in the world.
 In 2018, the Lagos State government recognized the significance of Yoruba by making it a compulsory language in schools.
 This move aimed to promote the language and preserve our cultural heritage.

 Why is Yoruba an important language?
 For starters, it’s a rich language that allows for beautiful expression and communication.
 Its tonal nature and many vowels make it easy to pronounce.
-The language has been actively spoken and preserved by communities in Brazil and Cuba, and is now a part of their cultural heritage.
+Communities in Brazil and Cuba have actively spoken and preserved the language, and now they see it as an important part of their cultural heritage.
 Learning Yoruba can open doors to new experiences and perspectives.
 It’s not just a local language; it’s a global language that deserves recognition and respect.
 Embrace your mother tongue and celebrate its uniqueness.

 oriire.com